CDLUC3/ezid/doc/apidoc.2.rst

   |lArr| erc.when: 1922

 The first line of the response body is a status line.
-Assuming success (see Errors_ above), the remainder of the status line echoes the canonical form of the requested identifier.
+Assuming success (see `Error handling`_ above), the remainder of the status line echoes the canonical form of the requested identifier.

 The remaining lines are metadata element name/value pairs serialized per ANVL rules; see `Request & response bodies`_ above.
 The order of